The Mary Hamilton Papers : Letter from Francis Napier, 8th Lord Napier, to Mary Hamilton

 The Mary Hamilton Papers

 <p style='text-align: justify;'>Letter from Francis Napier, 8th Lord Napier, to Mary Hamilton.
-He writes on the ‘state of the nation’ and concludes that nothing will improve until the King employs men of merit and not allow them to be idle.
-Napier notes that he is ‘out of all patience’ and that if he could afford to he would resign from his ‘commission to have the satisfaction of thrashing L[or]d Amherst’ who assures him that he wishes to serve him but takes no notice of him when there are thirteen regiments that are to be raised.
-Even the youngest ensign in his own regiment ‘is to have a Lieutenancy for three days merely to entitle him to a Captain Lieut[anc]y in one of the new Corps’.</p><p style='text-align: justify;'>The letter continues on news of family and friends.</p><p style='text-align: justify;'>Dated at Edinburgh.</p>
+He writes on the ‘state of the nation’ and concludes that nothing will improve until the King employs men of merit (such as himself) rather than allowing them to be idle.
+Napier is ‘out of all patience’, and if he could afford to he would resign from his ‘commission to have the satisfaction of thrashing L[or]d Amherst’, who assures him that he wishes to serve him but takes no notice of him when there are thirteen regiments that are to be raised.
+Even the youngest ensign in his own regiment ‘is to have a Lieutenancy for three days merely to entitle him to a Captain Lieut[enanc]y in one of the new Corps’.</p><p style='text-align: justify;'>The letter continues somewhat waspishly on news of family, then to wondering what led him to make a confidante of Hamilton: ‘Some people would be apt to say like draws to like, but that would be paying you too high a Compliment.’</p><p style='text-align: justify;'>Dated at Edinburgh.</p>